cpaas-core/cpaas-go/exercises/blue-hat/README.md

 # Blue Hat

-Welcome to Blue Hat, an exercises created by the CPaaS team.
+Welcome to Blue Hat, an exercise created by the CPaaS team.

 ## Instructions

 Oh man, the marketing team has gone totally crazy again.

-First they got rid of Shadowman, and now they want to change the primary color from red to blue!
+First, they got rid of Shadowman.
+And now they want to change the primary color from red to blue!

 You have been tasked to automate the process of creating new custom stickers to promote the new brand.

 What's a custom sticker?

 A custom sticker is nothing else than a 400x400 image of our wonderful ~~red~~ blue hat with the name of the Blue Hat employee than bought it.
-Unfortunately, the designers haven't come up with the new logo, so you will have to begin recoloring our old logo.
+Unfortunately, the designers haven't come up with the new logo yet, so you will have to begin recoloring the old one.

 ## Recoloring the logo